jwevenblij/SnakeDotJan/README.md

 - The snake cannot mirror its own active movement direction (go left when moving right, up when going down, etc.)

  Controls:
-W        - UP.
+W        : UP
-A        - LEFT.
+A        : LEFT.
-S        - DOWN.
+S        : DOWN.
-D        - RIGHT.
+D        : RIGHT.
-Spacebar - Reset (on game over).
+Spacebar : Reset (on game over).

 By Jan Evenblij, 2024 - The Netherlands